Flow-induced shear instabilities of cohesive granulates: Introduction

-While invaluable in shedding light into the properties of wet granulates, natural systems often include a number of additional forcing factors that might significantly affect the stability of granulates in the environment.
-In geological systems, instability is triggered by a combination of body forces (e.g. gravity) and hydrodynamic shearing due to the creeping motion of a fluid through a (often saturated) cohesive granulate.
-This is especially true in processes such as cliffs' instability and landslides, where a fluidization event is triggered after heavy rainfall, sediment transport in submerged environments (e.g. seafloor transport), fluidization of fines in fractures during pumping operations or oil recovery, just to mention a few.
-Therefore, the understanding of how hydrodynamic forces affect the stability of granular matter is of utmost importance to better quantify the processes that trigger a fluidization event in submerged granular cohesive systems.
-Moreover, structural properties of cohesive piles, such as porosity, can have a dramatic impact on their stability \citep{iverson-2000-acute}.
+While such models are invaluable in shedding light into the properties of \textit{cohesive} granulates, natural systems often include a number of additional forcing factors that might significantly affect the stability of granulates in the environment.
+In geological systems, instability is triggered by a combination of body forces (e.g. gravity) and hydrodynamic shearing due to the creeping motion of a fluid through the granulate.
+This is especially true in processes such as cliff instability and landslides, sediment transport in submerged environments (e.g. seafloor transport), and fluidization of fines in fractures during pumping operations or oil recovery, just to mention a few.
+Even though the understanding of how flow-induced shear forces affect the stability of granular matter is of utmost importance to better quantify the processes that trigger a fluidization event, incorporating such effects is a challenging task since it requires the solution of Navier-Stokes equations in highly complex geometries.

-In the present work we use a multi-scale framework to quantify the effect of hydrodynamic forces on the onset of instability (i.e. fluidization) of a pile constituted of cohesive (e.g. oil-wet) grains in a planar fracture.
-On one hand, a continuum-scale model is used to calculate the average hydrodynamic drag exerted on the grains; on the other, a pore-scale network model allows us to calculate the force chains propagating through the pile and to analytically identify the location of failure and the fuidization threshold of regular packing structures for mono-disperse frictionless spherical grains.
-These are determined as a function of structural (e.g. porosity, grain contacts distribution) and dynamical (e.g. capillary and hydrodynamic forces) properties of the system.
-For simplicity, gravity is here neglected.
-Generalisation to include gravity effects is straightforward.
+In the present work we address this problem in a multi-scale framework and quantify the effect of dynamic shearing forces due to the creeping flow of a fluid (e.g. air) on the onset of instability (i.e. fluidization) of a cohesive granular pile (Fig.~\ref{fig:domain}).
+Explicit analytical solutions are obtained for a model setting where the granulate is constituted of mono-disperse, frictionless, \textit{cohesive} grains arranged in a regular packing.
+The cohesive interactions are due to the presence of capillary bridges formed by a wetting fluid, e.g. water, at the contact points between grains.
+Complications associated with random packing and friction between particles need not be taken into account to obtain reasonable results, as shown in \citep{Novak-2005-maximum}.